GigaHierz/carbon-retirement-on-celo/README.md

 We can auto-redeem the Pool tokens with [`redeemAuto2`](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/pool-contracts#redeemauto2), where they are exchanged for the lowest ranking TCO2s.
 Auto-redeem also returns the addresses of the redeemed TCO2s, which we need for the next step.
 As arguments for the function, we will need the current address of the pool symbol, that we want to retire, like "NCT".
 We will also need to input the amount of tokens we wish to retire.
 We can read more upon the functions in our [documentation](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/pool-contracts).

 If we want to choose the TCO2s that we want to retire, we can get a list of all TCO2 with `getScoredTCO2s` and then select the ones we prefer.
 Currently scored TCO2 means, that the tokens are sorted by year with scoredTokens[0] being the lowest.
 When getting the highest TCO2, make sure that the balance of the token is not 0.
-When we've chosen then ones we want to redeem your pool tokens for (we can choose several) we can redeem them with `redemMany`.
+When we've chosen then ones we want to redeem our pool tokens for (we can choose several) we can redeem them with `redemMany`.
 For this Toucan Protocol takes fees.
 We can calculate the fee beforehand with `calculateRedeemFees`.

 But today we stay simple with `redeemauto2`: